-The Bank assigns risk ratings to all loans and periodically performs detailed reviews of all loans over a certain dollar threshold to identify credit risks and to assess the overall collectability of the portfolio.
-These risk ratings are also subject to examination by independent specialists engaged by the Bank and the Bank's regulators.
-During these internal reviews, management monitors and analyzes the financial condition of borrowers and guarantors, trends in the industries in which borrowers operate, and the fair value of collateral securing these loans.
+The Bank assigns a risk rating to all loans and periodically performs detailed reviews of all such loans over a certain threshold to identify credit risks and to assess the overall collectability of the portfolio.
+These risk ratings are also subject to examination by independent specialists engaged by the Bank and by the Bank's regulators.
+During the Bank's internal reviews, management monitors and analyzes the financial condition of borrowers and guarantors, trends in the industries in which borrowers operate, and the fair values of collateral securing these loans.
 These credit quality indicators are used to assign a risk rating to each individual loan.
+The risk ratings do not differ by portfolio segment, and can be grouped into five major categories, defined as follows: